-Unlike other tablets, the Surface Go 2 runs Windows which means it can look and act like a PC.
-It's a similar size and weight to a 10.5-inch iPad Pro.
 The basic model costs £399 and strictly speaking, you could just buy the Surface Go 2, and use it on its own... but then you wouldn't be making the most of everything it has to offer.
-So when it comes down to it, you'll also want to buy the Type Cover, which costs an extra £100.
+So you'll definitely need to buy the Type Cover as well, which costs an extra £100.
 This keyboard and touchpad accessory will also protect the screen from scrapes.

 We’ve already flagged the Surface Go 2 up as one of the best student laptops, but its appeal spreads wider than that.
 Microsoft is keen to market this as one of the best tablets for all the family, and that actually makes a lot of sense.

 Little ones can play games on the tablet.
 Older kids can use it for schoolwork.
 Parents can attach the keyboard for organisational tasks.
 And the whole family can enjoy surfing the web, listening to music and watching streaming videos.

 Microsoft Surface Go 2 review: Design